Macmachi/kaspa_cli_batch_transfer/README.md

 - "**Transfer failures**":
   See the log file (`logs/`) for detailed errors: invalid addresses, insufficient funds, password issues, or network timeouts.

+### Log Files:
+The script creates log files in the `logs` directory with detailed information about each run.
+These logs can be valuable for troubleshooting issues.

 ---

 ## Example Workflow